cpp-linter/cpp-linter-action/README.md

 Otherwise, [nushell] and/or the LLVM-provided bash script will fail to run.

+If installing clang tools fails using the `apt` package manager, then we alteratively try (in order of attempts):

+1. PyPI Packages [clang-tidy][clang-tidy-wheel] and/or [clang-format][clang-format-wheel]
+2. Static binaries that we built ourselves; see [cpp-linter/clang-tools-pip] project for more detail.

 ### On macOS runners

-The specified `version` of `clang-format` and `clang-tidy` is installed via Homebrew.
+The specified `version` of `clang-format` and `clang-tidy` is installed via (in order of attempts):

+1. Homebrew
+2. PyPI Packages [clang-tidy][clang-tidy-wheel] and/or [clang-format][clang-format-wheel]
-Failing that, we attempt to use Python wheel that we built ourselves; see [cpp-linter/clang-tools-pip] project for more detail.
+3. Static binaries that we built ourselves; see [cpp-linter/clang-tools-pip] project for more detail.

 ### On Windows runners

-For Windows runners, we only use clang tools Python wheels.
+For Windows runners, we use clang tools installed via (in order of attempts):

+1. PyPI Packages [clang-tidy][clang-tidy-wheel] and/or [clang-format][clang-format-wheel]
-See [cpp-linter/clang-tools-pip] project for more detail.
+2. Static binaries that we built ourselves; see [cpp-linter/clang-tools-pip] project for more detail.

 ## License